graezykev/ts-eslint-standard-js/steps.md

 ### Formatting Command

-As I mentioned above, there are some problems that can be fixed by the command `eslint --fix`, we can leverage it as a way to batch format your code.
+As I mentioned above, some problems can be fixed by the command `eslint --fix`, we can leverage it as a way to batch format your code.

 Edit `package.json`.